jyguan18/Project3-CUDA-Path-Tracer/README.md

 By sorting rays by material type before shading, GPU divergence is reduced and memory coherence improves.

+On the GPU, threads execute in groups called warps (typically 32 threads).
+If all of the threads in a warp execute the same instructions, the GPU will end up running at maximum efficiency.
+However, if threads in the warp hit different materials, they need to execute different code paths, which is called thread divergence.
+The warp has to execute the codoe for all hit material types, with inactive threads simply waiting.
+This realizes the workload and results in massive waste of computational power.

+So, we need a kernel that finds the closest intersection for each ray and writes out the material ID of the object it hit.
+Then it will do a sort pass, which is a GPU-accelerated sort algorithm that rearranges the ray indices based on their material ID.
+And then separate, specialized shading kernels are launched for each contiguous block of material types.
+For example, one kernel will handle all the diffuse shading while another kernel handles all refractvie shading.
+Because each shading kernel is now specialized and all threads within a warp are executing the same instructions, thread divergence is almost eliminated and performance improves greatly.

 ### Bounding Volume Hierarchy (BVH)

 A Bounding Volume Hierarchy (BVH) is a tree-based acceleration structure that reduces the number of ray-primitive intersection tests in a scene.
 Instead of checking every ray against every object, rays traverse the BVH tree and only test geometry that lies within intersected bounding boxes.
 This allows culling of large portions of the scene that a ray cannot hit, which improves performance, especially for complex scenes with many triangles.